 According to CARB, "Federal clean air laws require areas with unhealthy levels of ozone, inhalable PM, carbon monoxide, nitrogen dioxide, and sulfur dioxide to develop plans, known as State Implementation Plans (SIPs).
-A SIP is a prepared by each State describing existing air quality conditions and measure that would be followed to attain and maintain federal standards.
+A SIP is prepared by each state describing existing air quality conditions and measures that will be followed to attain and maintain federal standards.
 The 1990 amendments to the FCCA set deadlines for attainment based on the severity of an area's air pollution problem" (CARB 2013).